 Q: Where do these interns come from?

-A: Our interns come from all over.
-The current class represents 31 different schools.
+A: Our housestaff come from all over - the current intern class represents 43 different medical schools.

 Q: By what criteria are Housestaff selected?

 A: WOur program is built on a shared commitment to outstanding patient care, and the desire to nurture the careers of an exceptional group of young physicians.
 Our primary goal is to identify a group of interns who will be valued team members and additions to the Penn family.
 We look for applicants who value professionalism and teamwork, and who are eager to embrace graded patient care responsibility.
 Our residents have a strong academic record and a wide range of interests with excellent academic potential.

 A: Next year’s salary has not been announced.
 The current PGY-1 salary is $53,664.00.

 Q: How does the cost of living in Philadelphia compare to other larger cities?

 A: The cost of living is 42% higher in New York, 38% higher in San Francisco and 17% higher in Boston.
 Philadelphia is very affordable.

 Q: How many clinical training sites are there?

 A: Three.
 The Hospital of the University of Pennsylvania (HUP), The Philadelphia Veterans Affairs Medical Center (PVAMC), and the Presbyterian Medical Center (PPMC).
 Each site has a faculty site director, a Chief Resident and a coordinator.